Lee100 Filter Holder – What is it?

 Lee Filters have a dedicated page on their website about the densities and gradations of the different filters.

-As a Capture One Pro user I also have a genuine Phase One LCC plate which I use for certain lenses, mainly TSE lenses for 35mm.
-The plate is too thick for the slots except the nearest to the holder (used for the slightly thicker NDs with their foam light seal).
+As a Capture One Pro user, I also have a genuine Phase One LCC plate which I use to remove corner shading/vignetting for certain lenses, mainly TSE lenses for 35mm.
+In use, I found the plate is too thick for the slots except the nearest to the holder (used for the slightly thicker NDs with their foam light seal).
 It will fit but it’s tight when inserted and difficult to remove, so there’s a chance you might scratch it on the holder’s face.

-The new 100mm polariser is quite large and from the marketing material it’s noticeably slimmer than the older 105mm polariser.
-Like the older version it fits in front of the filters and Lee have made it as slim as possible to prevent vignetting.
+The new 100mm polariser is quite large and from the marketing material, it’s noticeably slimmer than the older 105mm polariser.
+Like the older version it fits in front of the filters and Lee has made it as slim as possible to prevent vignetting.
 It has anti-reflection coatings on both sides and is pretty neutral in colour.

 With the filters stacked and a Big Stopper (10 stop) ND in place (Wex Photo UK / B&H Photo US) it is practically impossible to induce any flare or ghosting.
 The only time there was some, a small ghosting patch on a 24mm TSE, was when the lens was deliberately pointed towards the sun (albeit behind thick foliage) for a stress test.

-The 10-stop Big Stopper barely lets any light through and is useful for ‘removing’ any moving people from your shot, either completely or with some blur if the shutter speed is high enough.
-For more general use, blurring water or clouds, the 6-stop Little Stopper is likely the more useful, and can be easily combined with the Lee ND set with 1-, 2- and 3-stop polyester filters that are very reasonably priced (WEX Photo UK / B&H Photo US).
+The 10-stop Big Stopper is useful for “removing” any moving people from your shot, either completely or with some blur if the shutter speed is high enough.
+For more general use, blurring water or clouds, the 6-stop Little Stopper is likely the more useful and can be easily combined with the Lee ND set with 1-, 2- and 3-stop polyester filters that are very reasonably priced (WEX Photo UK / B&H Photo US).

-The polarsier comes preassembled with its own ring to clip-on to the holder; you simply push one of the two tabs into a dedicated slot on the front face of the guide blocks and then using a little pressure, push the second into the slot on the opposing block.
+The polariser comes preassembled with its own ring to clip onto the holder; you simply push one of the two tabs into a dedicated slot on the front face of the guide blocks and then using a little pressure, push the second into the slot on the opposing block.

 Although deeply knurled, the polariser is thin as already mentioned and therefore a bit tricky to turn when on the camera, so my advice would be to adjust it off-camera while on the holder, then fix it to the lens, after adding any NDs.
 Sadly there’s no indicator for polarisation on the ring which, although perhaps a minor oversight, it is easy enough to add a small amount of modelling paint to the ring if you really find the need to.